Dr. Ray Rajotte Graduate Award

 Available annually to a full-time post graduate basic science student entering their second year of study in the Department of Surgery.
 Awarded on the basis of superior academic achievement and publications.
 The candidate must demonstrate a passion for surgical research.

 There is an application form.
-In addition, three letters of reference must be submitted to Christina Smith.
+In addition, three letters of reference must be submitted to the Research and Graduate Education Administrator at 3-002 Li Ka Shing Centre.
 The Department of Surgery Graduate Research Advisory Committee will review applications and choose the appropriate candidate.